 The companies said they expect the deal, announced in July, to close Dec.
 22, 2017.

 Holiday's main assets consist of 522 company-operated and franchise locations in 10 U.S. states, two food commissaries and a fuel terminal.
 It operates 374 stores, and franchisees operate 148 stores.

 "We are very excited to announce this new addition to the Couche-Tard family," said Brian Hannasch, president and CEO of Couche-Tard, Laval, Quebec.
 "The Holiday assets are a strong strategic fit for our business and expands the corporation's reach to 48 of the 50 U.S. states.
 Adding the Holiday stores, commissaries and fuel terminal, as well as its highly successful programs and employees, pushes us further in our journey to become the world's preferred destination for convenience and fuel."

-The FTC’s settlement with Couche-Tard and CrossAmerica preserves competition in 10 local markets: Aitkin, Hibbing, Minnetonka, Mora, Saint Paul and Saint Peter, Minn.; and Hayward, Siren and Spooner, Wis.
+The FTC’s settlement with Couche-Tard and CrossAmerica for the divestment of 10 stations preserves competition in nine local markets: Aitkin, Hibbing, Minnetonka, Mora, Saint Paul (two stations) and Saint Peter, Minn.; and Hayward, Siren and Spooner, Wis.
 Without the divestitures, the FTC alleged, the acquisition would likely substantially lessen competition, likely leading to higher retail prices in these markets.

 Without a remedy, Couche-Tard’s acquisition of Holiday would have reduced the number of independent market participants from three to two or four to three in each of the 10 local markets, according to the FTC complaint.
 The acquisition would have increased the likelihood that Couche-Tard and CrossAmerica would unilaterally exercise market power in all 10 markets, and increase the likelihood of successful coordination among the remaining firms in eight of the 10 markets, it said.